Stings, doesn’t it?

 Somewhat frustrating, right?

-When you’re getting started, how on earth do you break into that circle?
+When you first start a blog, how on earth do you break into that circle?

 How do you overcome this frustrating catch-22 situation?